Text, logo

 Lentini, R., Vaughn, B. J., & Fox, L. (2004).
 Routine based support guide for young children with challenging behavior. https://www.ecmhc.org/TTYC/documents/Folder1TipsForms/File%20G%20Routine%20Based%20Support%20Guide/Routine%20Based%20Support%20Guide%20Rev1209.pdf

 Lentini, R., Vaughn, B. J., & Fox, L. (2008).
 Creating teaching tools for young children with challenging behavior.
-Technical Assistance Center on Social Emotional Intervention. https://www.ecmhc.org/TTYC/
+Technical Assistance Center on Social Emotional Intervention.
+Retrieved May 13, 2025, from https://www.ecmhc.org/TTYC/

 Maguire-Fong, M. J. (2020) Teaching and learning with infants and toddlers: Where meaning-making begins (2nd ed.).
 Teachers College Press.